 The following will lay out the advantages and disadvantages of having both a cloud server and a dedicated server.
-From this, you will (hopefully) not only understand the two a little bit better, but also be able to determine which one would be best for you and your needs.
+From this, you will (hopefully) not only understand the two a little bit better and be able to determine which one would be best for you and your needs.

-As you probably guessed, a cloud server hosting is a virtual server rather than a physical server.
-They are built and hosted virtually through the internet, and can be accessed anywhere.
-The whole purpose of a server, especially for businesses, is to store and share data and distribute files and folders across a network of computers.
-Hypothetically, a cloud server would allow remote workers to have access to the same files and data, through the cloud service provider.
+As you probably guessed, cloud server hosting is a virtual server rather than a physical server.
+They are built and hosted virtually through the internet and can be accessed anywhere.
+The whole purpose of a server, especially for businesses, is to store and share data and distribute files and folders across a computer network.
+Hypothetically, a cloud server would allow remote workers to access the same files and data through the cloud service provider.

 Benefits of a cloud server

-The big benefit of a cloud hosting server is that you can share hardware, files and data easily, wherever you are.
+The big benefit of a cloud hosting server is that you can share hardware, files, and data easily, wherever you are.
 This would be great for a business that possibly has a lot of remote workers.
-But that’s not the only reason to favour a cloud server.
+But that’s not the only reason to favor a cloud server.

-Cloud servers have the added benefit that you only pay for the exact about of server space that you used up.
-So, if demand is low, your cost will also be low.
+Cloud servers have the added benefit that you only pay for the exact server space you used up.
+So, if demand is low, your cost will also below.

-This brings us onto the next benefit; it doesn’t matter how much your demands or workload fluctuates, your server will just adapt to your business at that time.
-This allows you to easily to manage your server, without cost implications.
+This brings us to the next benefit; it doesn’t matter how much your demands or workload fluctuates.
+Your server will just adapt to your business at that time.
+This allows you to easily manage your server without cost implications.

-Avalon hosting services ltd offering best cloud server hosting only for you
+Avalon hosting services ltd offering the best cloud server hosting only for you

-Many big businesses and organisations opt to purchase a dedicated server, and those with steady but high demands, find that they work the best for them.
+Many big businesses and organizations opt to purchase a dedicated server, and those with steady but high demands find that they work the best for them.